 - Poles lying at x = 0 are resonant frequencies that correspond to harmonic driving with an AC signal.

 - The zeroes of a transfer function refer to specific frequencies that produce a zero output in the circuit.

 If you complete pole-zero analysis and you find that your circuit exhibits an undesired response (i.e., an underdamped response in an impedance matching network), you can iterate through different component values in your circuit to determine the component values that produce the desired response.
 This allows you to critically damp the response in your circuit such that you can eliminate overshoot/undershoot.

-When you work with the comprehensive set of signal integrity tools in Altium Designer®, you won’t have to conduct transient analysis by hand.
-The industry-standard layout and simulation tools are ideal for high speed design and high frequency analog design.
+When you work with the circuit simulation tools in Altium Designer®, you won’t have to conduct transient analysis by hand.
+The industry-standard layout and simulation tools are ideal for circuit design, circuit simulation, PCB layout, and much more.
 These tools are integrated into a single platform, allowing them to be quickly incorporated into your workflow.

 Contact us or download a free trial if you’re interested in learning more about Altium Designer.
 You’ll have access to the industry’s best layout, simulation, and data management tools in a single program.
 Talk to an Altium expert today to learn more.